rehg-lab/eye-contact-cnn/README.md

 - `-save_vis`: Saves the output as an avi video file.
 - `-save_text`: Saves the output as a text file (Format: [frame#, eye_contact_score]).
 - `-display_off`: Turn off display window.

-## Libraries that are used to develop and test this code base
-- PyTorch 0.4.0
-- opencv 4.0.0
-- numpy 1.16.2
-- PIL 5.3.0
-- pandas 0.23.4
-- dlib 19.13.0 (optional if you want face detection)

 ## Notes